-The course provides students with the opportunity to progress their design and illustration experience through a series of modules designed to focus their creative practice and provide them with the skills, awareness and confidence to place themselves within the dynamic and growing creative economy.
+The course provides students with the opportunity to progress their art experience through a series of modules designed to focus their creative practice and provide them with the skills, awareness and confidence to place themselves within the dynamic and growing creative economy.
 They will focus their individual experience and direct learning towards career aspirations and creative niche.
-Specialist skills will be explored in facilities both at Quarry Hill Campus, which are supported by lecturers and technicians who are practicing designers and illustrators.
-The studio environment is designed to mirror contemporary graphic design and illustration practice and imparts valuable and relevant skills in self-sufficiency and autonomy which will prepare students for a range of creative avenues following graduation.
-This must be coupled with a sound contextual and historical understanding of design and illustration, so students know why they are working in a particular manner.
-In addition to this they will be encouraged to explore and engage with local creative businesses and collectives, practicing designers and entrepreneurs to gain an understanding of how to function within the creative industries creating a professional portfolio of work and a strong network of contacts.
+Specialist skills will be explored in facilities both at Quarry Hill Campus, which are supported by lecturers and technicians who are practicing artists, designers and makers.
+The studio environment is designed to mirror contemporary art and design practices and imparts valuable and relevant skills in self-sufficiency and autonomy which will prepare students for a range of creative avenues following graduation.
+This must be coupled with a sound contextual and historical understanding of art so students know why they are working in a particular manner.
+In addition to this they will be encouraged to explore and engage with local creative businesses, artists and collectives, practicing individuals and entrepreneurs to gain an understanding of how to function within the creative industries creating a professional portfolio of work and a strong network of contacts.

-Some of the modules created for this programme will also be shared with the BA (Hons) Art programme and as such graphics and art students will share a lecture programme, thus allowing the students to build a network of peers from a different discipline.
+Some of the modules created for this programme will also be shared with the BA (Hons) Graphic design and illustration programme and as such graphic design and illustration and art students will share a proportion of the lecture programme, thus allowing the students to build a network of peers from a different discipline.
 This distinctive feature will allow students to develop a deeper understanding across the wider creative arts industries into alternative disciplines that has been fostered through the FD Creative Arts programmes and form working relationships to cultivate a collaborative ethos within the department.
 This is solidified with the opportunity to professionalise this collaborative approach across or within the wider creative specialisms in the 'Collaboration' module.
 This module has been developed from the existing collaboration modules which have allowed students to explore a wide range of collaborative experience.
 Producing successful public facing creative projects giving students a realistic experience of professional collaborative working.
 Projects are supported from expected areas such as photography and visual art or design as well as diverse areas from composers and filmmakers to mathematicians and educators.
 The opportunity for diversity of work internally and externally serves to broaden the field for all students and further challenge and develop their collaborative skills and innovative thinking reflecting the advancement from collaboration at foundation degree level.